marshallshen/security_architecture_and_engineering/logging.md

 * IP address
 * `Request can lie`: sophisticated attacker can fake some information, like what machine this request is sending from?

+#### Problems of logging
+* How to detect problems
+* Need log file scanners to pick out `interesting` patterns
+* What are some `interesting` patterns?
+    * Bad requests (with authentication failure).
+    * Anything mentioning `/etc/`, where many sensitive information is stored.
+    * Attempts to execute commands for functions other than emails and netnews.
+    * Ananomalous patterns: `too many misses` or `too-long URLs`, which can lead to buffer overflow.

 > Attacks are usually launched across all IP addresses and try to compromise any vulnerable machines it can find.

+## Case study (TODO)
+> Attack against PHP 4 web server